wangd12rpi/FinLoRA/docs/source/tutorials/fedlora.rst

 FedLoRA
 =======

-This guide explains how to perform FedLoRA fine-tuning using the Flower framework in FinLoRA.
+This guide explains how to perform federated learning with LoRA (FedLoRA) fine-tuning using the Flower framework in FinLoRA.

 Setup and Installation
 ----------------------